 This shall apply only if you choose to contribute Shared Collections Content or license JSTOR Software:

-(2) Collection Harvesting: Shared Collection Contributor may direct JSTOR to harvest their collections from a designated target or website.
-Shared Collection Contributor agrees and acknowledges that JSTOR will only harvest designated content from designated locations at Shared Collection Contributor’s direction, with the assistance of automated tools, such that JSTOR will not review the content coming through this process.
+A Shared Collection Contributor and/or JSTOR Software Licensee may also choose to pay an additional fee for add-on services to further expand the capacity of the self-service tools and/or JSTOR Software, including but not limited to, additional storage and addition of complex media formats (such as audio and video).
+A Shared Collection Contributor and/or JSTOR Software Licensee may also pay an additional fee for JSTOR’s assistance in harvesting collections, specifically directing JSTOR to harvest their collections from a designated target or website.
+Shared Collection Contributor and/or JSTOR Software Licensee agrees and acknowledges that JSTOR will only harvest designated content from designated locations at their direction, with the assistance of automated tools, such that JSTOR will not review the content coming through this process.

-(3) Preserved Collections; Shared Collection Contributor may choose to contribute their Shared Collection Content, portions thereof, or additional collections thereto to the Portico preservation services (“Preserved Collections”).
-Preserved Collections shall be subject to separate terms agreed upon between you and Portico.
+Shared Collection Contributor or JSTOR Software Licensee may choose to contribute their Shared Collection Content, portions thereof, or additional collections thereto to the Portico preservation services (“Preserved Collections”).
+Preserved Collections shall be subject to separate terms and fees agreed upon between you and Portico.

 Should a Shared Collection Contributor request to completely withdraw their Shared Collection Content or a JSTOR Software Licensee terminate their license to use JSTOR Software, Shared Collection Content published or made available on an ITHAKA platform shall be removed or deleted within 3 months (with the understanding that ITHAKA may retain, but not display, distribute, or perform, server copies of the Shared Collection Content published to its platforms that has been removed or deleted).
 Shared Collection Contributors acknowledge that upon termination portions of their Shared Collection Content downloaded or printed out by an Authorized User from the JSTOR platform may continue to be used in compliance with these Terms and Conditions.
 JSTOR Software Licensees who have contributed collections to third party publishing targets and who wish to remove its content from such third party website will need to make a direct request to the Additional Publishing Target as JSTOR has no authority to remove or delete content published to a third party website outside of JSTOR’s control.